Show the code

 In each iteration of the gradient method, this is the how the solution is updated

 Let’s now examine the behaviour of the method by applying it to minimization of a quadratic function.
-Well, for a quadratic function it is obviously an overkill, but we use it in the example because we can compute the step lenght exactly, which then helps the methods show its best.
+Well, for a quadratic function it is obviously an overkill, but we use it in the example because we can compute the step length exactly using Eq.
+2, which then helps the methods show its best performance.

 using LinearAlgebra # For dot() function.